CQCL/hugr/specification/hugr.md

 these are listed in
 [hierarchical node relationships](#hierarchical-relationships-and-constraints).
 In a valid HUGR the hierarchy edges form a tree joining all nodes of the HUGR, with a unique root node.
-The HUGR is characterized by the type of its root node, which may be `module`, `DFG` or `CFG`.
+The HUGR is characterized by the type of its root node.
+The root node has no edges (and this supercedes any other requirements on the edges of specific node types).

 A **sibling graph** is a subgraph of the HUGR containing all nodes with a particular parent, plus the Order, Value and ControlFlow edges between